Click for ALL Facial Implants ( Cheek and Chin ) clinics in the UK & Ireland.

 Certain types of facial implants can be used to reduce the appearance of lines and wrinkles, particularly around the nasolabial area (between the corners of the nose and the lips).

-According to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS) there were just over 1,700 cheek implants in 2009, a decrease of 18% over 2008 figures, and just over 12,300 chin augmentation procedures performed in the U.S. in 2015, an increase of 5.8% on 2014 statistics.
+According to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS) there were just over 1,700 cheek implants in 2009, a decrease of 18% over 2008 figures, and 10,009 chin augmentation procedures performed in the U.S. in 2016, an decrease of 19.1% on 2015 statistics.
 (Note: due to an insufficient sample of physicians performing cheek implants figures on the procedure were excluded from the 2011 results).

 There are no similar detailed statistics available for the United Kingdom yet, but we do know that this kind of cosmetic surgery is becoming increasingly popular.